alexkadis/maze-game/README.md

 ![GIF showing gameplay](./maze-gameplay.gif)

-On desktop there's some keyboard shortcuts (hidden by CSS until the screen is large enough)... alo, keypress events are *so cool*.
+On desktop there's some keyboard shortcuts (hidden by CSS until the screen is large enough)... also, keypress events are *so cool*.

 ## The code
 I wrote almost everything in TypeScript - it's easier for debugging than JavaScript, and static types are wonderful.